segf00lt/mc/README.md

 ## TODO

-- Learn and use `lex` and `yacc` to generate parser for `mc`
+- Add relational operations to `mc`
-- Restrict access of bitwise operators to an integer only mode
-- Write `mc`
 - Learn about computer algebra